birantaltinel/RobotWars/README.md

   * **parameters**: none.
   * **returns**: y coordinate of the robot as a double.

-Using these functions and the standard Java syntax, and optionally the various structures available in the **java.lang** package; the programm
+Using these functions and the standard Java syntax, and optionally the various structures available in the **java.lang** package; the programmers can create a robot AI.